Constrained and Regularized Quantitative Ultrasound Parameter Estimation using ADMM: Material and Methods

 \subsection{ADMM method}

 Jafarpisheh \textit{et al.} proposed using ADMM optimizer to estimate the QUS parameters.
-They used L2 norm regularization for $\alpha$ since it has gradual variations and employed L1 norm regularization for BSC since it can have abrupt changes \cite{jafarpisheh2023physics}.
-They also utilized adaptive weights for different frequencies since the importance of different frequencies may change with depth and SNR.
+They used L2 norm regularization for $\alpha$ since it has gradual variations and employed L1 norm regularization for $b_t$ and $n_t$ since they can have abrupt changes \cite{jafarpisheh2023physics}.
+They also utilized adaptive weights for different frequencies since the importance of different frequencies may change with depth and noise level.

 Explaining the details of how the ADMM solution has been derived is out of scope of this work but the final results are given here.
 The algorithm tries to minimize the following constrained cost function: